 The German Shepherd is a large dog that can stand up to 65 cm in height and tip the scales at over 40 kgs.

 Overall, it is going to have a relatively medium to a long head and a strong muzzle.
 Its eyes are alert and almond shaped, its ears will be set high on its head and will be triangular in shape.

 The German Shepherd will have a long, lean body built for power.
 Its coat is often long and dense both traits seen its parent breeds.
 Its coat color can vary from the classic black & tan to mixes of blues, white, cream and gray.

 In spite of this dog bearing a striking resemblance to a wolf, or even to a Siberian Husky, it is actually, a very friendly, loyal companion.

 The Siberian Husky was originally bred as a working dog.
-According to PawCulture, they were created by the Chukchi people of a Siberian tribe over 3,000 years ago.
+They were created by the Chukchi people of a Siberian tribe over 3,000 years ago.
 So, without a doubt, it is a dog that’s essentially designed for hard work.

 Siberian Huskies are loving dog’s that will get along with everyone.
 Because of its docile nature, the Siberian Husky often makes a great pet for anyone with children or other pets.